samwillis/x-style/readme.md

 Alternatively you can link to the x-style code and plugins directly, however as they are tiny it is bette, and quicker, to inline them.

-There is an optional second boolean parameter that will add a `x-style-match` attribute to the elements that have had their styles applied.
-This is used instead of what can be a very long `x-style` attribute value for the selector.
-However as this mutates the DOM it may cause problems with some frameworks, the default behaviour does not mutate the DOM at all.
+There is an optional second boolean parameter that disables adding a `x-style-match` attribute to the elements that have had their styles applied.
+Instead the naked `x-style` attribute value if used for the selector, but this can be quite slow.
+As this mutates the DOM it may cause problems with some frameworks, if so set this to `true` to disable the behaviour.

 ```js
 xstyle("x-style", true);